 EWB-International's mission is to facilitate networking, collaboration, exchange of information and assistance among its Member Associations and aid in the development of their capacity to assist developing communities through education, capacity building and implementation of sustainable engineering programs.

 EWBNZ has strong links and shares information and programmes with EWB Australia, EWB Canada and EWB UK.
-Please click the links above for further information about EWB in each country.
+Please click the links below for further information about EWB in each country.